“The most well-designed liquor stores allow customers the ability to easily navigate your shop and quickly find the products they’re looking for.”

 Take advantage of end unit shelving to highlight your most popular and profitable products.
 Wall unit shelving provides retailers the flexibility to the merchandise along the entire perimeter of the store.
 It helps maximize profitability by displaying large amounts of inventory in front of your liquor store.
 The placement of your retail sales counter plays a vital role in the success of your business, too.
 Think about where you want to place your checkout counter and how it compliments your layout flow.

 Merchandising also plays a critical part in your overall store layout and design.
 Along with displaying your products so that customers can easily find what they’re looking for, you’ll also want to increase impulse sales with cross-selling.
 For example, a customer who purchases tequila may also want to purchase a margarita mix.
 By pairing two items that are often purchased together, customers can get exactly what they want all in one location, thus increasing their intent to purchase.

 Know the Taste Preferences of Your Local Community

 Give the customer what they want.
 Sounds simple, right?
 New business owners often forget about this simple idea.
 One way to understand what your customers want is through data available online.

-Now let’s get into beer.
+Now let’s get into the beer.
 The popularity of craft beers has significantly increased with consumers over the past 10 years.
 If your store’s in a geographic location with popular breweries nearby, featuring those beers can be extremely beneficial to your business, as stocking these products speak directly to local customers.

 Another product to consider selling in your store is cannabis-infused beer.
 From a legislation perspective, each year, more and more states are loosening their laws on cannabis, and many manufacturers have begun testing different cannabis-infused beverages based on market demand.
-In fact, Food & Beverage Magazine highlights this type of beer as one of the top five trends in the alcohol industry in 2019.
+In fact, Food & Beverage Magazine highlights this type of beer as one of the top five alcohol industry trends in 2019.
 Do you think it’s right for your customers?